Updated on: 11/13/2019

 Currently, the penalty for drunk drivers convicted of vehicular homicide stands at two to three years for first time offenders.
 The new bill increases that range to six to eight years for first time offenders.

-There is a great deal of trauma that comes from the loss of a loved one because of a drunk driver.
+There is a great deal of trauma that comes from the loss of a loved one because of an auto accident caused by a drunk driver.
 If you or someone you know has been the victim of a drunk driver, tell us your thoughts on the new bill and what it means for Washington State in the comment box below.